nkdas91/nkdas91.github.io/content/ux/foodies.md

 {{< squiggle >}}

 ## Usability study
 I conducted two rounds of usability studies.
 Findings from the first study helped guide the designs from wireframes to mockups.
-The second study used a high-fidelity prototype and revealed what aspects of the mockups needed refining.
+The second study used a low-fidelity prototype and revealed what aspects of the mockups needed refining.

 ### Round 1 findings
 - Users want to be able to edit quantity of food items from the review page as well
-- The button to detect users location was not prominent enough

 ### Round 2 findings
 - Sign In link was missing from the Sign Up page